-These almond butter tahini cookies are gluten free which makes them perfect Passover.
-Chewy, but fragile, I know you will love them.
+Good Passover recipes are worth thier weight in gold.
+Each year I make new ones but this year these almond butter tahini cookies were amazing!
 Tasting like they are made with browned butter-but not- I know these cookies with dark chocolate, will be a new hit!

 (An updated post from 2017)

 Passover is a week from Monday and my cooking has begun.
 Yesterday found me starting 2 pots of chicken soup and experimenting with a new almond butter, tahini cookie.

 I was pleasantly surprised by these.
 They taste rich and a lot like a browned butter cookie, but no butter in these except for the almond butter.

 I used just a touch of almond flour in them and some dark chocolate chips.

 Most are in the freezer, but not before Manservant devoured 1/2 dozen of them.

 I still have a long way to go and tomorrow I will be regrouting our shower that badly needed it.

 I took out the grout Thursday-what a mess!